kealan-doherty/F1-Fantasy-League/README.md

 Current Status:

-              returning users are now able to sign-in to their accounts.
+              Users are able to sign-in/create accounts and returning users are routed to the profile Page

 Next steps:

             finish Sign in page and and create functionality for users to select their drivers and consrtructors.
+Also finish pullDrivers and pullConstructors function to pull user's team to display on the profile page.